Top 10 Government Banks in India 2026: PSU Banks List and Rankings

 MD & CEO- Shri K Satyanarayana Raju

-Canara Bank records a market cap of ₹127714.82 as of Nov 10th, 2025.
-Founded in July 1906 by the visionary Shri Ammembal Subba Rao Pai, Canara Bank is one of the top government banks in India, ranking second on the list.
+Canara Bank records a market cap of ₹1,31,343.04 as of Feb, 2026.
+Founded in July 1906 by the visionary Shri Ammembal Subba Rao Pai, Canara Bank is one of the top government banks in India, ranking fifth on the list.

 Key Highlights (Nov 2025)